-Are media agencies more resilient than creative agencies?
+Are media agencies more Resilient than creative agencies?

-Our analysis suggests that media agencies are considered more Resilient than creative agencies - particularly evident in regions renowned for tougher evaluations.
+Our analysis suggests that marketers consider media agencies more Resilient than creative agencies - this is particularly evident in regions renowned for tougher evaluations.

-We believe this may simply be because media is more data-driven, financially-linked and therefore easier for marketers to quantify when they review campaigns.
-Digital agencies often span the media-creative divide; they achieve resilience scores between media and creative.
+We believe this may simply be because media is more data-driven and financially-linked, therefore easier for marketers to quantify when they review campaigns.

+Digital agencies often span the media-creative divide; they achieve Resilience scores between media and creative.

-If you would like to know more about resilience by market category or agency type, please contact us.
+If you would like to know more about Resilience by market category or agency type, please contact US.